reallyreadit/private-api-examples/readme.md

 Since September 2021, Readup is not packaged directly as a web app anymore but as a mobile/desktop app.

 It can be cumbersome to explore and inspect the network requests of a mobile/desktop app.
-For development purposes, you can still access an emulated app version of Readup in your browser by navigating to [https://readup.com/?clientType=App](https://readup.com/?clientType=App).
+For development purposes, you can still access a part of the Readup app in your browser by navigating to [https://readup.com/?clientType=App](https://readup.com/?clientType=App).
 By logging in and clicking around this SPA you will then be able to openly inspect the Readup API network requests that happen in your browser.
-You can visit most pages, including your own profile and My Reads.
+You can visit most pages, including your own profile and My Reads, and perform actions like commenting on read articles.

-Caveat: several important Readup features will not work since the expected native platform APIs are missing (for example, reading articles, sharing).
+Caveat: several important Readup features will not work since the expected native platform APIs are missing (for example, saving/reading/sharing articles).

 ## Accessing Your Readup Reading History
 1. First you need to obtain an authentication cookie from Readup.
 Replace `EMAIL_ADDRESS` and `PASSWORD` with your Readup credentials: